-2. Getting Ready for Computational Aerodynamics: Fluid Mechanics Foundations from AIAA 82-0315, by D.R.
-Carlson
+2. Getting Ready for Configuration Aerodynamics: Fluid Mechanics Foundations

-We need to review the governing equations of fluid mechanics before examining the methods of computational aerodynamics in detail.
-Developments in computational methods have resulted in a slightly different approach to the fundamental conservation statements compared with precomputer classical presentations.
-The review also establishes the nomenclature to be used in the rest of the chapters.
+We need to review the governing equations of fluid mechanics before using them in configuration aerodynamics.
+Developments in computational methods have resulted in a slightly different approach to the fundamental conservation statements compared with pre-computer classical presentations.
+The review also defines the nomenclature and terminology used in current aerodynamics practice.
 The presentation presumes that the reader has previously had a course in fluid mechanics or aerodynamics.
 Many excellent discussions of the foundations of fluid mechanics for aerodynamics application are available.
 Karamcheti1 does a good job.
-Other books containing good discussions of the material include the books by Bertin and Smith,2 Anderson,3 and Moran.4 The best formal derivation of the equations is by Grossman.5
+Other books containing good discussions of the material include the books by Bertin,2 Anderson,3 and Moran.4 The best formal derivation of the equations has been put together by Grossman.5 Indeed, an entire book has been written on the equations of fluid mechanics.6